Transitional measures applying to legacy leases

 The lease must have been held by a taxable person on 1 July 2008, and it must form part of the assets of a business at that date.

-Next: What is the VAT treatment of legacy leases?
+- the VAT treatment of a legacy lease reversion.